wdsheng999/gre_preparation/math/exercises/hard.md

 2 3 5 7
 11 13 17 19

-75.A and B are independent events,and the probability that both events occur is 1/2.Which of the following could be the probability that event A occurs?
+75. A and B are independent events,and the probability that both events occur is 1/2.Which of the following could be the probability that event A occurs?
 Indicate all such probabilities.
 A.0